What Is Haldane Effect? (Diagram, Graph, Example)

 Haldane effect graph

 We can also represent this effect graphically.
 Let’s look at the following graph.
 The Y-Axis is the carbon dioxide content in the blood dissolved in the blood.
-The X-Axis is the partial pressure of the carbon dioxide in that region in the blood.
+The X-axis is the partial pressure of the blood’s carbon dioxide in that region.
 The curve describes how much carbon dioxide we can fit.
-How much we can dissolve inside the blood at some given partial pressure of Carbon Dioxide.
+How much can we dissolve inside the blood at some given partial pressure of Carbon Dioxide?

 As we decrease Oxygen concentration inside the red blood cell, the Haldane effect causes a leftward shift in this curve.
-But if we consider the Haldane effect, we decrease the oxygen content in our blood next to the exercising tissue.
+But if we consider the Haldane effect, we decrease oxygen in our blood next to the exercising tissue.
 It shifts the curve to the left to create the new Y coordinate.
-Notice what that means: as oxygen decreases, we can store even more carbon dioxide inside our blood.
+Notice what that means: we can store even more carbon dioxide inside our blood as oxygen decreases.

 Haldane Effect Mechanism

-So as OH binds to hemoglobin, it decreases hemoglobin affinity for h+ in CO2.
+So, as OH binds to hemoglobin, it decreases hemoglobin affinity for h+ in CO2.
 These two molecules are now released.
-The Carbon dioxide will dissolve and leave the red blood cell in the alveolus.
+The carbon dioxide will dissolve and leave the red blood cells in the alveoli.
 The Hemoglobin also releases Hydrogen ions, which bind to the hemoglobin in this area.

 What happens to the hydrogen ions?
 They essentially recombine with the bicarbonate ions that came from the blood plasma.
-Remember, these bicarbonate ions dissolve into the blood plasma while we have the Chloride ions going into the red blood cell, known as the chloride shift.
+Remember, these bicarbonate ions dissolve into the blood plasma while the Chloride ions go into the red blood cell, known as the chloride shift.

-These move into the cell chloride ions leave the cell.
+These move into the cell, and chloride ions leave the cell.
 This recombines with the H+ to reform the carbonic acid.
-Then that breaks down into carbon dioxide.
+Then, that breaks down into carbon dioxide.
 The carbon dioxide then leaves the cell and enters the alveolus.
-So the Haldane effect promotes the amount of carbon dioxide the alveolus can absorb.
+So, the Haldane effect promotes the amount of carbon dioxide the alveolus can absorb.

 More Article: